RobLoach/component-installer/README.md

 ### Installation Directory

-By default, components will be installed to the `components` directory, but this can be overriden by using stating the `component-dir` in `config` of the root package.
+By default, Components will be installed to the `components` directory, but this can be overriden by using `component-dir` in `config` of the root package.
 The following will install jQuery to `public/components-jquery` rather than `components/components-jquery`:

 ``` json
 {